-- Day 1: Eat 25% of usual calories (roughly 500 calories throughout the day)
+- Day 1: Eat 25% of usual calories (roughly 500 calories throughout the day).

-- Day 2: Eat 1,600-2,000 calories
+- Day 2: Eat 1,600-2,000 calories.

-- Day 3: Eat 25% of usual calories (roughly 500 calories throughout the day)
+- Day 3: Eat 25% of usual calories (roughly 500 calories throughout the day).

-- Day 4: Eat 1,600-2,000 calories
+- Day 4: Eat 1,600-2,000 calories.

-If this seems to extreme to you, you could aim to eat in the middle of the day, around 2 p.m., so it doesn’t feel as though you’re going an entire day without eating.
+If this seems too extreme to you, you could aim to eat in the middle of the day, around 2 p.m., so it doesn’t feel as though you’re going an entire day without food.

-The 24-hour fasting approach has been shown to be extremely effective at losing body fat.
-Most individuals only do one 24-hour fast per week.
+The 24-hour fasting approach may be especially helpful with losing body fat.
+Most people only do one 24-hour fast day per week.
 Those who are experienced with fasting may choose up to two separate days per week to conduct a 24-hour fast.

 24-Hour Fasting Schedule

 - Sunday: Eat 1,600-2,000 calories and conduct regular physical activity.

 - Monday: Eat lunch at noon, fast the remainder of the day.
 Take a rest day from the gym.

-- Tuesday: Fast through breakfast, eat lunch and conclude your fast.
+- Tuesday: Fast through breakfast, eat lunch, and conclude your fast.
 Resume physical activity and eat dinner as usual.